bihealth/sodar-server/docs_manual/source/app_landingzones_transfer.rst

 Selecting :guilabel:`Validate Files` will start the validation process for the given zone in the background.
-In the validation phase, SODAR checks for expected files and compares iRODS checksums to corresponding ``.md5`` files.
-If checksums were not calculated during file transfer, they will be generated before comparison.
+In the validation phase, SODAR checks for expected files and compares iRODS checksums to corresponding checksum files.
+If checksums were not calculated in iRODS during file transfer, they will be generated automatically by SODAR before comparison.

 Duration of the validation process depends on the amount of files in your zone and whether checksums were calculated during transfer.
 You can monitor the